Powerise1994/Passwork_Update/README.md

-# Passwork update instuction
+# Passwork update instruction

 ### Repository
-The repository is located at: `https://passwork.download/`
+The repository is located at `https://passwork.download/`

 ### Preparing for the upgrade
 Make a copy of the folder with the Passwork files.
-In case of any problems you can roll back to your version.
+In case of any problems, you can roll back to your version.
 Files are located in the directory:
 For Windows: `С:\inetpub\wwwroot\`
 For Linux: `/var/www/`